ScottDrysdale86/Devils_Grip_JS_Project/README.md

 # Devil's Grip

-The app allows the user to .....
+The app allows the user to play the solitaire based card game called Devil's Grip.

 ## Built With